 Vietnamese Style Flank Steak

-The article made me doleful.
-There are those among us who believe and see more evil than good in our fellow humans.
-To feel the need to carry a deadly weapon at all times must be awful.
+The article weighed heavily on me.
+There are those among us who see more evil than good in others.
+To feel compelled to carry a deadly weapon at all times must be a heavy way to move through the world.
 I know what it feels like to live in fear.
-I have a temporary restraining order on my ex-partner with a hearing set for a Domestic Violence Restraining Order in February.
-The judge granted a long continuation since my ex-partner exercised his Fifth Amendment to not incriminate himself before his pending criminal domestic violence case in January.

 two pounds of flank steak